craigbaird/home_code_exercise/README.md

 ## Product Example

-Displayed below are three different browser window size, which demonstrate how the layout changes responsively to accommodate any screen or device size.
+Displayed below are three different browser window sizes, which demonstrate how the layout changes responsively to accommodate any screen or device size.

 ### Large Layout